howset/minishell/JOURNAL.md

 ### 28.12.2024
 - Improved command tables testing so it uses the whole flow of lexer -> parser -> command table -> exec.
 This way we can test the whole flow of the shell.
 - QUESTION: do we need to handle subshell?
-It's not covered in parsers. will come back to this later
+It's not covered in parsers. will come back to this later.
+- I need to handle replacments, for example replacing a variable with its value.
+I believe the best place to do this woiuld be in the parser.
+We already have a token with type `TKN_VAR` that we can use for this.
+	- To do this, I need to be able to seach for env variables in the parser.
+The code we use to handle this is in the builtin modul and it's scattered.
+I need to move this code to a separate module, group it together and make it more modular.
+I'll then use this module in the parser to handle replacements.
+It will still used as it is in the builtin module.
+- ✅ moved env variables code to a separate module

 ### 26.12.2024
 - Replaced first iteration of command table with command table of `r-command-table` branch